 Dr. Jason G. GillmoreProfessor of Chemistry

-Jason Gillmore started working for Hope in July 2004.
-He has been an associate professor of chemistry since 2010 and a Schaap Research Fellow since 2013.
+Jason Gillmore started working at Hope in July 2004.
+Tenured and promoted in 2010 and promoted again in 2016, Professor Gillmore has also been a Schaap Research Fellow since 2013.

 In addition to his teaching responisbilities, Jason maintains a research group of three to six undergraduate students in the summer and throughout the academic year.
 His research interests include organic photochemistry and electrochemistry, photochromism, photinduced charge transfer, computation and heteroaromatic synthesis.